From Correspondence to Actions: Human-Like Multi-Image Spatial Reasoning in Multi-modal Large Language Models: Acknowledgements

 \section{Acknowledgements}

-These research results were obtained from the commissioned research (No.22501) by National Institute of Information and Communications Technology (NICT) , Japan.
+These research results were obtained from the commissioned research (No.22501) by National Institute of Information and Communications Technology (NICT), Japan.
+This work was partially supported by JSPS KAKENHI Grant Number 25H01137 and JST K Program Japan Grant Number JPMJKP24C3.
 This study was carried out using the TSUBAME4.0 supercomputer at Institute of Science Tokyo.